 Eating horse meat in Japan started to become more common in the early 1920s as farmers would sell animals that could no longer work for meat.
 Eventually they discovered that horse meat was rich in protein.
 Food scarcity after the war normalized the consumption of horse meat even more.
 Today it is a tasty and healthy alternative to beef and other meats.

 How to Eat Horse Meat in Japan

 As in most foods in Japan, the best way to eat horse meat is raw.
-The sakura sashimi is dipped in soy sauce and grated ginger or garlic, as you prefer.
-How does it taste like?
-The texture (depending on the part) is firm and it’s probably best described as a clean, fresh taste.
+The sakura sashimi, or basashi, is cut thinly and dipped in soy sauce and grated ginger, daikon, or garlic, as you prefer.
+Japanese basashi pairs well with sake, or traditional Japanese rice wine.

+Specialty horse meat restaurants such as bakurou have also galloped onto the scene in Tokyo as well, offering horse meat hotpots (sakura hotpots), sashimi, yakiniku and innards as well.
 Horse innards stew is also a popular dish at izakayas.
-It’s been one of the signature dishes at大統領（Daitouryou）izakaya at Ueno for decades, which specializes in grilled innards on sticks.
+It’s been one of the signature dishes at Daitouryou (大統領) izakaya at Ueno for decades, which specializes in grilled innards on sticks.